rg-wood/salt-lion/README.md

 #### Insightful

 You gain a bonus equal to the level of this talent to EMPATHY rolls to read other people and see through lies.

+#### Interrogator

+You can roll using WITS instead of EMPATHY when you threaten someone.
+When you do so you gain a bonus equal to the level of this talent.

 #### Miner